 Granted there are exceptions, but in my experience, there tends to be a disconnect between the most iconic authors and the rest of us.
 And by disconnect, I mean the wealthier and more famous an author gets and the longer they’re at that level, the more out of touch they are with evolving worldviews and how to get from word one to book deal and beyond.
 On the former, and I’m just guessing at this, but if I’ve got a staff to free me up time for writing, and most everyone else reliant on me for paychecks says yes to me more than they dare say no, then I’m in an echo chamber.
 As to the latter, if I’m no longer fighting to get published/sell books, then my knowledge about what it takes for most authors to achieve these goals started tapering off the year I made it big.

 Take this scenario.
 You’re a debut or midlist author who writes something oppressive on social media.
-Your agent emails you and says, hey, I recommend walking that statement back, and you immediately write an apology, because you don’t want to lose said agent, or you don’t and there’s a chance you and the agent part ways.
+Your agent emails you and says, hey, I recommend walking that back, and you immediately write an apology, because you don’t want to lose said agent, or you don’t write it and there’s a chance you and the agent part ways.
 Now imagine J.K.
 Rowling is the author who says the shitty thing.
 Her agent might disagree with her, but does he value his ethics more than his Cormoran Strike commissions?
 In this real-world situation, Rowling’s agent did indeed value his commissions more than the rights of trans people.
 And a really rich cis author was spared the slap-on-the-wrist email she was more likely to have received from her agent had Harry Potter never made it past midlist.

 Scenario number 2: You’re not J.K. famous, but you’re about as renowned as a Canadian author can get, and then one day, you get Hulu famous.
 You’ve long advocated for freedom of speech, so when a peer asks you to co-sign a letter that on the surface, if you ignore the context of the letter writers’ motive, seems to be about that, you do.